MatsMoll/ml-kickstarter/README.md

     predicted_is_negative = Bool()
 ```

+> [!NOTE]
+> Currently the setup assumes that all ML contracts and views are placed in a file called `contract.py`.
+However this can be changed by chainging the `loaded_contracts.py` file.

 ### 3. Find relevant features.
 We can use the aligned UI to find which features that could be interesting for our ML use-case.